aldolat/posts-in-sidebar/readme.txt

 = 1.7 =

+* New: The widget can display the author of the post.
 * New: Now the user can choose which type of posts to display: posts, pages, custom post types, etc.
 * New: The widget can display the full content (as in single posts).
 * New: Now the user can add a custom "Read more" text.